webinos/webinos-android/README.md

 ### Build webinos-android

-webinos-android is structured as a 2-level package: Npm level and Android project level.
+webinos-android is structured as a 2-level package: npm level and Android project level.
 To build the apk, go to the top level webinos-android

     cd webinos-android